 CrossScore: Towards Multi-View Image Evaluation and Scoring

-Arxiv Code (Comming Soon)
+Arxiv Video Code

 TLDR: This method evaluates an image by comparing it with multiple views of the same scene through cross-attention, eliminating the need for a pre-aligned ground truth image.